brubinstein/diffpriv/README.md

 Example
 -------

 A typical example in differential privacy is privately releasing a simple `target` function of privacy-sensitive input data `X`.
-Say the mean:
+Say the mean of `numeric` data:

 ``` r
 ## a target function we'd like to run on private data X, releasing the result